Richard Gonzmart: Casa Santo Stefano

 The Ferlita Macaroni Co. was constructed in 1925 in Ybor City.
 The building was used to manufacture macaroni and served as a residence for the Ferlita family during the Great Depression.
-It was saved from demolition in the early 2000s and restored between 2009-2012.
+It was saved from demolition in the early 2000s and restored between 2009 and 2012.

 Gonzmart's Casa Santo Stefano restaurant opened November 2020 in the former Ferlita macaroni factory.
 The companion Santo’s Drinkeria is situated on the building's rooftop.
 The restaurant pays homage to Sicilian immigrants who arrived in Ybor City at the turn of the 19th century for a new life.

 Philanthrophy

 Gonzmart's family has always been generous to their communities.
-His parents provided financial and mentoring support to the University of South Florida in Tampa since the University’s opening in 1960.
+His parents provided financial and mentoring support to the University of South Florida in Tampa since the university's opening in 1960.
 The Latino Scholarship program was initiated by his mother in 1991 to help deserving minority students at USF.
 Throughout his life, he gave both of his time and treasure.